kragen/derctuo/transaction-per-call.md

 memoization — any call to the same function with the same parameters and closure data will necessarily perform the same writes and return the same value, unless one of those reads is out of date, or execution is nondeterministic.
-So it's valid to just perform those writes and return those results without actually running any of the function's code.
-This is very similar to a build system like `make`, or to Umut Acar's "Self-Adjusting Computation"; it provides a way to transparently incrementalize a computation, so that it can be efficiently re-executed on slightly modified input.
+So it’s valid to just perform those writes and return those results without actually running any of the function’s code.
+This is very similar to a build system like `make`, or to Umut Acar’s “Self-Adjusting Computation”; it provides a way to transparently incrementalize a computation, so that it can be efficiently re-executed on slightly modified input.
 Also, it automatically derives a guaranteed-linear-time Packrat parser from an ordinary